 Congratulations!
 You’re well on your way to the beginning of your brand's life!
 Even though this major project is very attractive and the concept of this adventure appeals to you, it’s quite normal for you to have dozens of questions about the logistics of entrepreneurship and the steps you need to take first.

-How do you find the idea that'll allow you to stand out from the competition?
+How do you find the idea that’ll allow you to stand out from the competition?
 How do you get customers in ecommerce?
-How do you get from idea to product?
+How do you go from idea to product?
 Will buyers come?

-Don't panic!
-While it's true that you seem to be at the bottom of a mountain that may seem insurmountable in the short term, you'll see that if you try to take things step by step, this mountain will quickly turn into a walk in the park, provided you take your brand creation journey in the right order, with the long term in mind.
+Don’t panic!
+While it’s true that you seem to be at the bottom of a mountain that may seem insurmountable in the short term, you’ll see that if you try to take things step by step, this mountain will quickly turn into a walk in the park, provided you carry out your brand-creation journey in the right order, with the long term in mind.

-Let's go back to basics first, to define exactly what a brand is.
-Basically, a brand is not just a name or an image, but a whole that defines an entity.
+Let’s go back to basics first, to define exactly what a brand is.
+Basically, it’s not just a name or an image, but everything that defines an entity.

 Because a brand is not a soulless object—quite the contrary!

-Like a physical person, a personality, a brand represents the identity of a company, with its intellectual property, its added value, its visual identity, and its unique concept.
+Like a physical person, a personality, a brand represents the identity of a company, with its intellectual property, its added value, its visual identity, and its one-of-a-kind concept.

 Take a look around you: every brand you know has an image that allows you to create your own appreciation and feelings around it.